Adamowyy/SteamSwapper-Bat/README.md

-### SteamSwapper.bat - a safe way to swap accounts faster!
+### SteamSwapper-Bat - a safe way to swap accounts faster!

 A simple script that allows you to quickly switch between an **infinite number** of Steam accounts.